SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

    -*24 220 ohms resistors for the leds.

-   -*16 RGB leds (cathode common)(but you can use whatever led-model you want, the better the cheapest one...but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds).
+   -*16 RGB leds (cathode common)(but you can use whatever led-model you want, the better... the cheapest one... but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need 24 leds...
 	 (2 banks with 8 positions each bank, gives 16 leds, and plus...
-8 pedal switches leds...
-Total=24 leds) (with rgb leds you will only need 8 leds, but each led its RGB).
+8 pedal switches, the "just in momento" ones...
+Total=24 leds) (with the rgb leds you will only need 8 leds, but each led its RGB, so got 4 pins).

    -*1 lcd screen (I2C 20x04).